Winter Allergies and Health Issues in Dogs

 Allergies often rise in the coldest months and can be made worse when we turn up the heating.
-Increased indoor temperatures and the lower circulation of fresh air can increase mould spores, aggravating breathing and dry skin conditions like eczema.
+Increased indoor temperatures and lower fresh air circulation can increase mould spores, aggravating breathing and dry skin conditions like eczema.
 Watch out for the symptoms of winter allergies; these could include hair loss and redness of the skin, itching and scratching, or a bad smell from the affected areas.
-Various treatments are available to buy to relieve your dog’s allergies, but a very severe reaction could require veterinary treatment.
+To relieve your dog’s allergies, various treatments are available to buy, but a severe reaction could require veterinary treatment.

 If you’re at all worried about your dog’s health this winter, take them to the vets for a winter check-up to ensure everything is ok.